The NES Put to the Test

 Video Games Return

 In selling the NES, Nintendo and retailers continue to tip-toe around the video game minefield.
 The artwork on NES game boxes deliberately shows actual in-game graphics, to avoid the over-promise of the elaborate game cover art of previous systems.
 Big chains take a cautious approach; Sears shoppers can only find the NES for sale in the retailer’s catalog as opposed to taking up space on their store shelves, the company still jittery from the catastrophic collapse of the video game market mere years ago.
-Nintendo also signs a deal with Fremont, CA-based Worlds of Wonder to distribute the NES to stores in 1986, hoping to capitalize on WoW’s extensive distribution chain, fuelled by the wild success of their talking bear toy Teddy Ruxpin, itself an inspiration for the ROB robot.
+Not long after the Los Angeles launch, Nintendo also signs a deal with Fremont, CA-based Worlds of Wonder to distribute the NES to stores in 1986, hoping to capitalize on WoW’s extensive distribution chain, fuelled by the wild success of their talking bear toy Teddy Ruxpin, itself an inspiration for the ROB robot.
+The ex-Atari founders of WoW, along with the mostly ex-atari marketing department of the company, may have been spooked by the idea of pushing another video game system, but word comes down from above: get Nintendo on store shelves or get out.
+In a strange twist of fate, when WoW ends up filing for bankruptcy in 1987, Nintendo would end up hiring their field representatives, effectively gaining the Atari marketing muscle they had missed out with the previously failed agreement with the company.
 What would have to be most galling to Atari, Mattel handles NES distribution in Canada and Europe.
 In the fiscal year 1986, 1.8 million NES units are sold.
 Powered by hit games such as Miyamoto’s The Legend of Zelda series and his mentor Gunpei Yokoi’s Metroid games, by Christmas 1987 Nintendo’s console becomes the best-selling toy in America, and retains that title for the next several years.
 It beats out second place Pictionary by Western Publishing, Hasbro’s G.I.
 Joe and Mattel’s Barbie.
 The NES moves 3 million units for the year, contributing to an overall $700 million in sales for the industry.
 Having single-handedly rescued video games from oblivion, Nintendo now controls a 90 percent share of the market.
 They have made the video game industry the fastest-growing segment of the toy industry, again.